 As part of the Master's Studio Ideal and Reality, the Chair of City and Housing is organizing a colloquium entitled"Fügungen" (Joints) on the morning of May 21, 2021, at which six guests will each present and discuss a project from their practice.
 What interests us about the projects is the linking of a housing idea with a specific and sustainable construction beyond conventional solid construction.
 You are all cordially invited to participate!

-As part of the Master's Studio Ideal and Reality, the Chair of City and Housing is organizing a colloquium entitled"Building differently?" on the morning of May 6, 2021, where four guests will present their concepts for a different, sustainable building.
-The four guests each represent different fields.
+As part of the Ideal and Reality Master Studio, the Chair of Urbanism and Housing is organizing a colloquium entitled"Building differently?" on May 6, 2021, at which four guests will present their concepts for a different, sustainable way of building.
+The four guests each represent different areas.
 Prof. Florian Nagler combines academic teaching with building in his research project Einfach bauen and will tell us about it.
-Prof. Dirk Hebel, a leading figure in sustainable building, will speak from the world of research, Severin Lenel, a consultant with the St. Gallen-based company Intep, will provide insights into his practical consulting work, and Palle Petersen, editor of the architecture magazine Hochparterre, will report on his work as a critic and observer of current trends in sustainable building.
-You are all cordially invited to attend!
+Prof. Dirk Hebel, a leading figure in sustainable building, will speak from a research perspective, Severin Lenel, consultant at Intep in St. Gallen, will provide insights into his practical consulting work and Palle Petersen, editor of the architecture magazine Hochparterre, will report on his work as a critic and observer of current trends in sustainable building.

 At the beginning of April, Christian Inderbitzin's architectural office completed a residential building in Pfäffikon/ Zurich and handed it over to the tenants.
 The house focuses on living away from the urban centres, which is reflected in the floor plans as well as the materials and construction of the building.
 The house is the office's most cost-effective residential project to date.
 Click here for Edelaar Mosayebi Inderbitzin.